segmentio/segment-docs/src/unify/index.md

 ---
-title: Profiles Overview
+title: Unify Overview
-plan: profiles
+plan: unify
 redirect_from:
   - '/engage/profiles/'
 ---

-Use Segment Profiles for a complete view of your customers.
+Use Segment Unify, formerly known as Profiles, for a complete view of your customers.

 With [Identity Resolution](#identity-resolution), track every interaction across the entire user journey to create unified, real-time customer identities.
 View user profiles in one place through the [Profile Explorer](#profile-explorer) in the Segment app.
 Use the [Profile API](#profile-api) to programmatically query user profiles, traits, and events.